eltoroit/LDS_Interview/interview.md

 **READER:**	These last 2 components are pretty cool, but if they are deprecated ...
 I should not be using them, right?

-**EL TORO:** Correct.
-Let's take a look at the replacement components.

-# Component: lightning:recordForm
+# Component: Lightning / Record Form

 > **Aura Components:**
 > - **Documentation:** https://developer.salesforce.com/docs/component-library/bundle/lightning:recordForm/documentation